shubhM13/My100DaysOfCode/Day3/Readme.md

-Statistical Analysis of Lake Pend Oreille -
+Statistical Analysis of Lake Pend Oreille - JavaScript Solution

 Lake Pend Orielle is the deepest lake in USA, so deep that US Navy uses it to test submaries.